nbgallery/nbgallery/docs/configuration.md

  * GOOGLE_SECRET - OAuth secret for Google authentication
  * AZURE_ID - Azure application ID
  * AZURE_SECRET - Azure application secret

-If you use some other authentication method, you can implement your own Devise strategy using nbgallery's [extension system](extensions.md).
+ * AZURE_TENANT - Azure Tenant ID of the AD Application If you use some other authentication method, you can implement your own Devise strategy using nbgallery's [extension system](extensions.md).
 [Sample skeleton here](../samples/external_auth).

 ## Creating users/admin user